calvinhychu/Medication-Safety-Guideline-for-Geriatric/README.md

 # Database for Medication Safety in Geriatric (DMSG)

-DMSG is web application that allows user to access safety infromation of medications for older adults from both BEERS criteira and STOPP/START Toolkit.
+DMSG is web application that allows users to access safety information of medications for older adults from both BEERS criteria and STOPP/START Toolkit.
 It is intended to be use within a healthcare institution where healthcare professionals can sign-in to the application and share notes with each other regarding any medication, drug class and recommendation in the database.
 This repository provides the framework of the application (along with the database).

 ## Demo

 <b>Click [here](https://database-for-medication-safety.herokuapp.com/) to view the web application in the browser.</b>
-Please note this particular website is only used as an demo and it is not the intended platform for healthcare professionals to share notes in.
+Please note this particular website is only used as a demo and it is not the intended platform for healthcare professionals to share notes in.
 If you want to use the application for your own healthcare institution, please read Getting Started.

-In this GIF, you will see an user accessing the guideline in database, posting a note under one of the medication and viewing other notes that were posted.
+In this GIF, you will see a user accessing the guideline in database, posting a note under one of the medication and viewing other notes that were posted.
 <img src="./misc/demo.gif"/>

 In this GIF, you will see the complete sign-up procedure for this application.